ryouchinsa/ryouchinsa.github.io/help/README.md

 - [Train keypoints using a Keypoint R-CNN model on Detectron2](https://rectlabel.com/detectron2_keypoints)

 # Key features
-- Label polygons and pixels using Segment Anything models
+- Label polygons and pixels using Segment Anything Model 2
 - Automatic labeling using Core ML models
 - Automatic text recognition for lines and words
 - Label cubic bezier curves, line segments, and points